-2. Many Schools Require a Background Check
+2. Many Schools Require a Clean Background

 If you are hoping to go to college or university, it is likely that the admissions department will conduct a background check on you, particularly if you want to study towards a social science or financial degree.
 In fact, over 50% of colleges now do this.

 “A full 66 percent of colleges and universities conduct background checks as part of the admissions process, according to a December report titled, “Removing Barriers to Opportunity for Parents With Criminal Records and Their Children,” released by the Center for American Progress.”